What does an information coordinator do?

-An information coordinator is a professional who is responsible for collecting, analyzing, processing, and distributing information according to an organization's policies.
+An information coordinator is an individual who is responsible for collecting, analyzing, processing, and distributing information according to an organization's policies.
 With effective communication skills, information coordinators must serve as the main spokesperson for the company who deals primarily with the media and reporters.
 They are required to provide annual reports, company newsletters, and information so that investors can decide whether to invest in the company.
 Information coordinators must also maintain the security and confidentiality of the records of clients as well as other confidential information.

 We calculated that 16% of Information Coordinators are proficient in Patients, Customer Service, and Medical Terminology.
 They’re also known for soft skills such as Analytical skills, Detail oriented, and Technical skills.